Question 110·Medium·Rhetorical Synthesis

 Now scan each answer choice and see which one:

-- Uses information from both relevant bullets (Roman longevity and modern short life), and
+- Uses information about both Roman and modern concrete lifespans, and

 Confirm the best match with the goal and notes